The Best Dog Grooming Scissors -

 Human hair and dog fur are different.
 The desired outcomes of your respective haircuts are also different...hopefully!
 You may like your hair to be cut wet but a dog’s fur is always best cut dry.
 (5) If for no other reason, think of yourself.
 With dry fur, you can better judge the results of your labours.

 The properties of your dog’s hair changes when wet so you may be a little overzealous when cutting with wet fur, only to realise you have practically shaved them when their fur dries into its full glory.
 Or not so full in this case.
 You could equally find the opposite to be true depending yon your dog’s unique coat.
-Stick to dry cuts so you can keep track of your work more easily.
+It is best to stick to dry cuts so you can keep track of your work more easily.